nishanbajracharya/gdir/README.md

 - **Send a Pull Request**

-  Fork this project and send a pull request to the `master` branch.
+  Fork this project and send a pull request to the `main` branch.

 ## License
 MIT